WEGnology Gateway Edge Agent Usage

-For help getting the Agent setup on your device, see the installation instructions.
+For help getting the Docker and GEA installed on your device, see the installation instructions.
 All command examples below assume you can run docker without sudo or that you are logged in as root (not recommended).
 If you wish to run docker as your current user, see these instructions.

 sudo mkdir -p /var/lib/wegnology-edge-agent/data